ChristinaDCho/Investigation-on-the-Relationship-Between-Calorie-Count-and-Other-Nutritional-Information-of-Recipes/README.md

 # Introduction

 While the calorie count of a recipe is not the same thing as the overall healthiness of a recipe, calorie count is still nonetheless a useful tool for making healthy food choices.
-Particularly, making healthy food choices can be difficult as consumers make incorrect assumptions about the health of a food item from its labeling with terms such as “low sugar,” “low fat,” “low carb,” “low sodium,” etc. (Jahn et. al 2023) This project aims to analyze which factors affect the calorie count of recipes, and see if we can predict the calorie count of a recipe from its nutritional information.
+Particularly, making healthy food choices can be difficult as consumers make incorrect assumptions about the health of a food item from its labeling with terms such as “low sugar,” “low fat,” “low carb,” “low sodium,” etc.[^1] This project aims to analyze **which factors affect the calorie count of recipes**, and see if we can **predict the calorie count of a recipe from its nutritional information**.

 The datasets we are using to solve this question come from food.com, which is a website that hosts a large number of recipes that can be rated by users.
 We are working with two csv files:
 1. RAW_recipes.csv consisting of 83782 rows and 13 columns
 2. RAW_interactions.csv consisting of 731927 rows and 5 columns

-The first dataset, called recipes, has 83782 rows and 10 columns and has various information on each recipe.
+The first dataset, called `recipes`, has 83782 rows and 10 columns and has various information on each recipe.
 The relevant columns and their description is below.

 |column|description|
 |---|---|